TetrisLitHub/T-Hack/README.md

 # Future plans!
 Here are my ideas to implement in the future:

-- add configs in the form of json files so you can swap configs easily or save them
+- add configs in the form of files so you can swap configs easily or save them (In progress, will be released in T-Hack 0.1.2)

-- add commands to the mod (prefix ~ in chat)
+- add commands to the mod (prefix ~ in chat) (In progress, will be released in T-Hack 0.1.2)

-- add more hacks, replace copy/pasted components of the client with my fully original code
+- add more hacks (working on Speed hack), replace copy/pasted components of the client with my fully original code